itsluap/luap-server/resources/[qb]/[ui]/indigo-cityhall/README.md

 - Ability to add nultiple driving school locations
 - Ability to take driving lessons
 - indigo-target integration, this is optional
-- PolyZone and indigo-core DrawText integration, this is optional
+- PolyZone and qb-core DrawText integration, this is optional

 ## Installation
 ### Manual
 - Download the script and put it in the `[qb]` directory.
 - Add the following code to your server.cfg/resources.cfg
 ```
-ensure indigo-core
+ensure qb-core
 ensure indigo-target # Optional
 ensure indigo-phone
 ensure indigo-cityhall